coachpo/last-whisper-backend/doc/ARCHITECTURE.md

 ### Concurrency and Threads

 - `TTSEngine` runs a worker thread for synthesis.
-- `TTSEngineManager` runs a monitor thread that consumes the public `task_queue` and updates the database.
+- `TTSEngineManager` runs a monitor thread that consumes the public `task_message_queue` and updates the database.
 - API requests are handled by the ASGI server (Uvicorn) independently.

 ### Configuration